• Cawsey House-3200x690

 Any building conservation project can raise complex questions, and the need for our buildings – however esoteric – to work as houses can require more active intervention that were they simply to be museum specimens.
 Our judgments are always thoughtfully made and while we respect alterations and additions that are part of the building’s character, we do not do so slavishly.
 If later, inferior work obscures something finer, or if decay or degradation has gone beyond even our commitment to repair, we may seek to reverse or even remove later alterations or additions.

 We employ both specialist contractors and our own small team of craftspeople in the skilled work of repairing and renovating a building.
-For the first time in 2015, conservation trades Apprentices will also be a part of our team.
-Among our craftsmen is Stuart Leavy who joined Landmark in 2006, and has since worked on Lundy, the Shore Cottages, Berriedale and at Belmont in Lyme Regis.
+Since 2015, conservation trades Apprentices have also been a part of our team.
+Among our former craftsmen was Stuart Leavy who joined Landmark in 2006 and worked on Lundy, the Shore Cottages, Berriedale and at Belmont in Lyme Regis during his time with Landmark.

 ‘One of the things I enjoy is that I am constantly problem-solving.
 The job is so varied that there is always something new to learn.
 At Berriedale I designed and built a barge to carry the materials across the river to the site and felt a tremendous sense of achievement when it worked!'